QuantEcon/parallelization_experiments/README.md

 The notebook "inventory_dynamics.ipynb" is just for background.
 I (jstac) wrote it for a workshop.

-Please have a look if you want background.

 The notebook "efficient_inventory_dynamics.ipynb" runs the simulation described above.

-I parellelize the task with `numba.prange`.
+I parallelize the task with `numba.prange`.
 Numba does a great job of parallelizing this task efficiently --- which is non-trivial, because the execution time of each round of the loop is very small (firm's inventory is simulated for only 400 periods).